-We have two worship services every Sunday that begin at 9am and 11am, with a Social Hour i n between from 10am-11am for conversation and connection.
+We have two worship services every Sunday that begin at 9:15 am and 11:15 am, with a Social Hour in between from 10:15am-11:15 am for conversation and connection.
 We encourage you to arrive a few minutes early so that you can find a seat and get settled before the service starts, and so that we can greet and welcome you!
 Children and youth are welcome at both services – for more information on our Sunday morning Children’s Religious Education programming, click here.
 Our address, directions and parking information are all available here.

 The root meaning of the word worship is to shape something of worth, or to give value to something, which is what we try to do on Sunday mornings.
 Reverence and gratitude are a valued part of our worship service, in which we strive to create opportunities for inspiration and contemplation, critical reflection, connection, and celebration.
 Music is an essential part of every service – we listen, we sing, and we are inspired by the fabulous offerings from our choir.
 We also light our chalice each Sunday at the start of the service, which represents the light, the love, and the hope of our community.
 The flaming chalice as a symbol of Unitarian Universalism has a powerful origin story that continues to define important aspects of our faith tradition today.